Sitmar Cruises

 Sitmar Cruises and its predecessor Sitmar Line were company names derived from the acronym for the Società Italiana Trasporti Marittimi (Italian Maritime Transport Company).
 SITMAR originally was an Italian shipping line founded by Russian émigré Alexandre Vlasov, however the company's headquarters were later transferred to Monaco.
 Vlasov initially operated cargo services from 1937, gradually replacing these with passenger services from 1947 until 1988, when SITMAR was sold to the Peninsular and Oriental Steam Navigation Company (P&O).
 After the sale, most of the former SITMAR ships were transferred to the fleet of P&O subsidiary Princess Cruises, while one, TSS Fairstar, became the sole vessel of the newly created P&O-Sitmar Cruises (later P&O Holidays).
-As of July 2018, one briefly named former SITMAR ship (Sitmar Fair Majesty) was still operational, as Cruise & Maritime Voyages's Columbus.
-However, two other vessels originally ordered by SITMAR but delivered to P&O, sailed under the Princess banner before operating from Australia for a number of years, as Pacific Jewel and Pacific Dawn.
-As of 2021, Pacific Dawn, set to become Ambience is the only survivor, with Columbus and Pacific Jewel being sold for scrap.
+The only ship originally ordered by SITMAR still sailing, is the MS Ambience for Ambassador Cruise Line.

 Company history

 SITMAR began when Alexandre Vlasov carried coal in the Mediterranean, using two small cargo ships.
 During the Second World War, these ships were lost to the company.
 Vlasov restarted SITMAR after the war and slowly assembled a new fleet of passenger and cargo ships.
-SITMAR obtained contracts with the International Refugee Organisation (IRO) to take refugees from Europe to Australia and other nations.
+SITMAR obtained contracts with the International Refugee Organization (IRO) to take refugees from Europe to Australia and other nations.

 SITMAR's first vessel to operate services to Australia was the Castelbianco.
 Amongst the many companies contracted to carry displaced people, SITMAR's vessels were noted for providing higher quality accommodation and food.

 During the 1950s, SITMAR became a major passenger shipping company.
 It offered regular services between Europe and Australia for migrants and full-fare paying passengers.
 For several years, the company operated voyages between Europe, Central America and South America.
 Periodically SITMAR also engaged in the seasonal tourist trade between Europe, the United States and Canada.

 The Central and South America services, also the North Atlantic summer services, were abandoned by 1957.
 SITMAR then sold its nominally last cargo vessel, the reefer Fairsky (1), while other V companies such as Silver Line, Italpacific and the Alva Steamship Co maintained the group's extensive cargo ship and oil tanker operations.
 SITMAR then concentrated on passenger services between Europe and Australasia until the early 1970s, when it also began offering family-oriented cruises from North America, marketed as Sitmar Cruises.
 Briefly from 1972, in Australia SITMAR entered a line voyage marketing agreement with Shaw Savill Line, named Sea Travel Centres.
 However, this agreement was short-lived as both partners ceased regular circumnavigations in 1974.
 The name Sitmar Cruises was subsequently also used in Australia, offering full-time Sydney based cruises, with TSS Fairsky and Fairsky (2).